<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6022889&amp;fmt=gif">

 Differing levels of complexity

 Workflows or Business Processes can vary in complexity across government agencies.
 Some simple workflows might just involve an application being received from the contractor for a Permit, for example.
-In these situations a staff person in your organization verifies that the contractor is qualified for the permit being requested and then decides to issue the permit.
+In these situations a staff person verifies that the contractor is qualified for the permit being requested and then decides to issue the permit.
 A more complex scenario could be similar to the one discussed before where a Review Process entails not just review of the plans submitted, but also involves permits issued at the end of the review, inspections performed at the construction site and certificates of compliance or occupancy being issued at the end.
-Thus, the notion of what the workflow/process is is up to how the government agency chooses to define it.
+Thus, the notion of what falls within the purview of one workflow is up to how the city or county chooses to define it.

 Differing amounts of automation

 Finally, government agencies have the option of choosing how much automation they wish to have in their workflows.
-For example, a government agency having a Building construction plan review process could choose to define a workflow where they receive the physical application forms and plans from a customer in the Intake step.
-The person performing the intake could then choose to perform data entry in an Electronic Plan/Document Review, Permitting, Inspections & Licensing system which initiates the review process and routes the project/case to the appropriate teams for review.
+For example, a city having a Building construction plan review process could choose to define a workflow where they receive the physical application forms and plans from a customer in the Intake step.
+The person performing the intake could then choose to perform data entry in a Electronic Plan Review (EPR), Permitting, Inspections and Licensing system which initiates the review process and routes the project to the appropriate teams for review.
 From there on out the process could be partially automated with copies of the physical plans being routed to the various review groups.
-While putting in place a partially automated solution is certainly feasible, increasingly government agencies are automating the entire review process.
-For example, extremely cost effective technology now exists for customers to submit all information and drawings for their projects/cases online.
+While putting in place a partially automated solution is certainly feasible, increasingly cities and counties are automating the entire review process.
+For example, extremely cost effective technology now exists for customers to submit all information and drawings for their projects online.
 Once these digital plans are received, the Intake for them is performed online and digital copies are routed to various groups for review.
 Issuing of appropriate permit documents, tracking of inspection activity and issuance of appropriate certificates are all automated in the system.

-What are the benefits of a workflow-based Land Management system?
+What are the benefits of a workflow-based system?

 Record Tracking